Modern Slavery Statement

 Due diligence and risk assessment

-To help identify and monitor the risk of slavery and human trafficking in our supply chain we are reviewing our processes, which includes the vetting of suppliers and sub-contractors in order to ensure their adherence to anti-slavery and human trafficking practices.
+To help identify and monitor the risk of slavery and human trafficking in our supply chain we are reviewing our processes, which includes the vetting of third-party suppliers and sub-contractors in order to ensure their adherence to anti-slavery and human trafficking practices.

 Effectiveness in combating slavery and human trafficking